-- 1. Comply with the requirements of Subsection (a) above. - 2.
-Not create any material negative environmental impacts on the visual, recreational, or habitat values of the Major Public Open Space. - 3.
-Locate and design vehicle access, circulation, and parking to minimize impact to Major Public Open Space. - 4.
-Design grading and manage stormwater to minimize impact to Major Public Open Space. - Locate, design, and orient site lighting to be compatible with Major Public Open Space, including consideration of periphery lighting and lighting of any pedestrian access to Major Public Open Space that is acceptable to the Open Space Division of the City Parks and Recreation Department. - 6.
+- 1. Comply with the requirements of Subsection (a) above. - Not be located within 50 feet of the portions of Major Public Open Space with a steep slope, escarpment, wetland, and/or riparian area, except for any single-loaded street or landscaped buffer required pursuant to Subsection 14-16-5-2(K)(2)(a)1. - 3.
+Not create any material negative environmental impacts on the visual, recreational, or habitat values of the Major Public Open Space. - 4.
+Locate and design vehicle access, circulation, and parking to minimize impact to Major Public Open Space. - 5.
+Design grading and manage stormwater to minimize impact to Major Public Open Space.

+- 6. Locate, design, and orient site lighting to be compatible with Major Public Open Space, including consideration of periphery lighting and lighting of any pedestrian access to Major Public Open Space that is acceptable to the Open Space Division of the City Parks and Recreation Department. - 7.
 Design walls to balance the following needs as appropriate on a case-by-case basis: - a.
-Aesthetics that blend with the natural environment.
+Aesthetics that blend with the natural environment. - b.

-- b.
 Safety and surveillance. - c.
-Screening and privacy. - 7.
-Locate, design, and orient signage to minimize impact to the Major Public Open Space. - 8.
-Be reviewed by the Environmental Planning Commission (EPC), pursuant to Subsection 14-16-6-6(J). - 9.
+Screening and privacy. - 8.
+Locate, design, and orient signage to minimize impact to the Major Public Open Space. - 9.
+Be reviewed by the Environmental Planning Commission (EPC), pursuant to Subsection 14-16-6-6(J). - 10.
 Have an approved Site Plan EPC that meets conditions deemed necessary by the EPC to further compliance with the above standards to minimize impact on the Major Public Open Space and maximize compatibility of the proposed development prior to the submittal of any request for platting on the property.

-5-2(J)(2)(c) Development on lots of any size adjacent to the Petroglyph National Monument shall:
+5-2(K)(2)(c) Development on lots of any size adjacent to the Petroglyph National Monument shall:

-- Comply with the requirements of Subsections 14-16-5-2(J)(1) (Lots within 330 feet of Major Public Open Space) and 14-16-5-2(J)(2) (Lots Adjacent to Major Public Open Space) above regardless of the applicability of those provisions related to the location or size of the premises. - 2.
+- Comply with the requirements of Subsections 14-16-5-2(K)(1) (Lots within 330 feet of Major Public Open Space) and 14-16-5-2(K)(2) (Lots Adjacent to Major Public Open Space) above regardless of the applicability of those provisions related to the location or size of the premises. - 2.
 Comply with the applicable standards in Section 14-16-3-6(E) (Northwest Mesa Escarpment VPO-2). - 3.
 Comply with the WTF concealment requirements in Section 14-16-4-3(E)(12)(a). - 4.
 Comply with the applicable wall design and materials standards in Section 14-16-5-7(E)(4) (Walls Adjacent to Major Arroyos or Major Public Open Space). - 5.
 Comply with the applicable sign restrictions in Sections 14-16-5-12(G)(1)(e).

-5-2(K) PREVENTING AND MITIGATING CONSTRUCTION IMPACT
+5-2(L) PREVENTING AND MITIGATING CONSTRUCTION IMPACT